-PH060_Q1: Was there any time during the past 12 months when you really needed dental examination or treatment for yourself?

-Yes (I really needed at least at one occasion dental examination or treatment No (I did not need any dental examination or treatment)

-FILTER: If PH060_Q1 = 1 then GO TO PH060_Q2.
-Else GO TO [next module].

-PH060_Q2: Did you have a dental examination or treatment each time you really needed?

-Yes (I had a dental examination or treatment each time I needed)

-No (there was at least one occasion when I did not have a dental examination or treatment)

-FILTER: If PH060_Q2 = 2 then GO TO PH070_Q1.
-Else GO TO [next module].

-- In order to ensure that only relevant dental health needs are taken into account (in situations perceived by respondent as worrying or possibly causing additional health problems or further significantly deteriorating his/her dental health), the question should include 'really' (... when you really needed to consult...); - In order to make sure that only consultations needed on the person's own behalf rather than on behalf of children, spouse, etc., the question should include 'for yourself'; - Both 'examination and treatment' shall be asked as both terms might be perceived differently by the respondents and the intention is to include all contacts with dental professionals (including diagnostic and preventive check-ups); - Not to include any other questions related to unmet needs before or between the model questions; - To follow the proposed order of all the questions and the answer categories.
+PH060\Q1: Was there any time during the past 12 months when you really needed dental examination or treatment for yourself?
+Yes (I really needed at least at one occasion dental examination or treatment No (I did not need any dental examination or treatment) □ 1 □ 2 FILTER : If PH060_Q1 = 1 then GO TO PH060_Q2.
+Else GO TO [ next module ].
+PH060_Q2 : Did you have a dental examination or treatment each time you really needed? y Yes (I had a dental examination or treatment each time I needed) □ 1 No (there was at least one occasion when I did not have a dental examination or treatment) □ 2 FILTER : If PH060_Q2 = 2 then GO TO PH070_Q1.
+Else GO TO [ next module ].
+Procemmendations on the model question(s): Recommendations on the model question(s). •• In order to ensure that only relevant dental health needs are taken into account (in sperceived by respondent as worrying or possibly causing additional health problems of significantly deteriorating his/her dental health), the question should include 'really' you really needed to consult); or further ( when In order to make sure that only consultations needed on the person's own behalf ra on behalf of children, spouse, etc., the question should include 'for yourself'; ther than Both 'examination and treatment' shall be asked as both terms might be perceived d by the respondents and the intention is to include all contacts with dental prof (including diagnostic and preventive check-ups); ifferently fessionals

+Not to include any other questions related to unmet needs before or between the model questions;

+To follow the proposed order of all the questions and the answer categories.